Darxo/Hardened/README.md

 ### Traits

-- **Aisling** now also makes all temporary injuries last 50% longer
+- **Ailing** now also makes temporary injuries you receive during combat last 50% longer
 - **Lucky** no longer grants a chance to reroll incoming attacks.
 It now provides a 5% chance to avoid damage from any source.
 - **Weasel** now provides an additional 25 Melee Defense during that brothers turn while fleeing.
 - **Huge** no longer increases the Reach by 1